 Welcome to Mayumi Hayashi’s website

-Dr Mayumi Hayashi FRSA invited to give a talk at the Dementia Care Under the New Government conference, Westminster on 16th September 2015.
+Hayashi gave a presentation at the Dementia Care Under the New Government conference, Westminster (16.9.2015).

-Hayashi invited to moderate during the 2nd WHO Global Forum on Innovation for Ageing Populations, Kobe in October 2015.
+Hayashi participated as a panel moderator and speaker in the 2nd WHO Global Forum on Innovation for Ageing Populations, Kobe (7.10.2015).